Byllis: Roman and Byzantine period

 Under the Roman Empire, Byllis became part of the province of Epirus Nova.
 Its name often occurs at the time of the Great Roman Civil War.

 After a long decline, the city rose again in 30 BC as a Roman colony, which is attested by epigraphic material and by Pliny the Elder, who called it Colonia Bullidensis.
 Its territory is called Bylliake (Βυλλιακή) by Strabo.
 The walls of Byllis carry more than four inscriptions written in Greek with details regarding their construction by the engineer Victorinus, as ordered by Emperor Justinian I (483-565).

 During the early Christian period Byllis remained an important settlement in Epirus Nova though it was reduced in size.
 A significant number of basilica churches have been unearthed which contained mosaic floors and various carvings.
-Two of those basilicas had possibly diaconicon chambers attached, while a baptistery was established at basicila B.
+Two of those basilicas had possibly diaconicon chambers attached, while a baptistery was established at basilica B.